damien-carcel/KhatovarWeb/README.md

 # What is KhatovarWeb?

-This repository contain the source code for the web site of my medieval association : [“La compagnie franche du Khatovar”]()
+This repository contain the source code for the web site of the medieval association : [“La compagnie franche du Khatovar”](http://www.compagniefranchedukhatovar.fr/)

 #TODO